-NV Energy - Sierra Pacific Power Company's Special Assistance Fund for Energy (SAFE) provides utility bill payment assistance to the low-income, elderly and disabled, as well as families facing short-term financial crises.
-SAFE distributes financial assistance to customers, once annually, through social service agencies that voluntarily administer the program in communities served by NV Energy - Sierra Pacific Power in northern Nevada and northeastern California.
-NV Energy - Sierra Pacific Power supports all administrative costs for the program and provides a level of annual financial support authorized by its shareholders and supplemented by other SAFE resources.
+United way of Northern Nevada and the Sierra's Special Assistance Fund for Energy (SAFE) provides utility bill payment assistance to the low-income, elderly and disabled, as well as families facing short-term financial crises.
+SAFE distributes financial assistance to customers, once annually, through social service agencies that voluntarily administer the program in communities served by the United way of Northern Nevada and the Sierra.
+United way of Northern Nevada and the Sierra supports all administrative costs for the program and provides a level of annual financial support authorized by its shareholders and supplemented by other SAFE resources.